Show/Hide Toolbars

 The '@' operator is only used to pass variables by reference.

-Procedures may return values and are therefore just like Functions
+Procedures may return values, and therefore, they are just like Functions.

 The NIL keyword in FoxPro has the property 'unitialized' but a value of FALSE.